Superpower

 George H.W.
 Bush, in a speech given on September 11th, 1990, declared a new world order in response to how the world would, and did, handle Iraq in the Gulf War.
 In a pivotal part of that speech, Bush said, “a new world order can emerge: a new era freer from the threat of terror, stronger in the pursuit of justice, and more secure in the quest for peace.”
 He also added that “there is no substitute for American leadership.
 In the face of tyranny, let no one doubt American credibility and reliability.”

-Bill Clinton continued this after his presidential election.
-He stated, “The United States, as the largest and strongest country in the world at this moment has the unavoidable responsibility to lead in this increasingly interdependent world, to try to help meet the challenges of this new era.”
+Bill Clinton continued this after his election to the presidency.
+He stated, “The United States, as the largest and strongest country in the world at this moment, has the unavoidable responsibility to lead in this increasingly interdependent world, to try to help meet the challenges of this new era.”

-Donald Trump’s “America First” rhetoric, although framed as patriotic, was a deeper isolationist and populist agenda, one that favors disengagement from international institutions such as NATO and the World Trade Organization.
-It was a shift away from global cooperation, all under the banner of prioritizing domestic interests over international responsibilities.
+For example, Donald Trump’s “America First” rhetoric, although framed as patriotic, was a deeper isolationist and populist agenda that favored disengagement from international institutions such as NATO, the World Trade Organization, and the United Nations.
+It was a shift away from global cooperation and leadership, all under the banner of prioritizing domestic interests over international responsibilities.

-But again, it’s not just far-right ideologies that reflect this isolationism.
-Politicians like Bernie Sanders and political organizations like the Democratic Socialists of America also reflect this.
-The Democratic Socialists of America and far-left ideologies have called for the withdrawal from NATO as well, encourage the lifting of sanctions from enemy countries like Iran, and would like to see the closure of our foreign military bases.
+Yet, it’s not just far-right ideologies that reflect this isolationism.
+Far-left politicians and political organizations, such as the Democratic Socialists of America, also reflect this.
+The Democratic Socialists of America and far-left ideologies have also called for the withdrawal from NATO, encourage the lifting of sanctions from enemy countries, and would like to see the closure of all our foreign military bases.

-And yes, you’ve been reading this right, both Donald Trump and far-left Democrats have called for withdrawal from NATO.
-Take a moment to let that sink in.
+And yes, you read that correctly, both Donald Trump and far-left Democrats have called for withdrawal from NATO.
 It is the exact opposite of where we were at the end of the 20th century, when both George H.W.
-Bush and Bill Clinton valued strengthening and cultivating NATO, as well as our other alliances.
+Bush and Bill Clinton valued strengthening and cultivating NATO and our other alliances.

-And while on the surface these isolationist policies may make some sense, ultimately they are very short-sighted.
-Because imagine what the world would be like if, in the future, we have to share or lose our superpower status to China, without the alliance of NATO behind us.
+And while, on the surface, these isolationist policies may make some sense, they are ultimately very short-sighted.
+Imagine what the world would be like if we had to share or lose our superpower status to China, without the alliance of NATO behind us.

-If we choose to isolate, China won’t hesitate to fill the void.
-With the United States pulling away from global affairs, China would expand its influence in many areas, and a world where China, or any other nation like Russia, becomes the sole superpower in the world, it would create a seismic shift in the international and domestic landscape for us.
+If we choose to pull back our influence in global politics, China won’t hesitate to fill the void.
+With the United States pulling away from global affairs, China would expand its influence in many areas, and a world where China, or any other nation like Russia, becomes the sole superpower would create a seismic shift in the international and domestic landscape.

-Because the new superpower would be able to set much of the global political agenda, much as we do now and have done in the past.
-This would affect the very nature of our international institutions like the United Nations, affect global energy, trade, technology, and security issues, and, not to mention, the entire global economy.
+A new superpower would be able to shape the global political agenda, just as the United States has done for decades.
+This shift would fundamentally alter international institutions such as the United Nations and impact global energy, trade, technology, and security.
+Not to mention the entire state of the international economy.

 This is why foreign policy, and our influence on it, is so important, because it can affect every other issue.